Salt-RASOR/clean-relay/README.md

 ## Installation

-Install the whole repository from its root folder:
+Clone and install the whole repository from its root folder:

 ```
 git clone https://github.com/Salt-RASOR/clean-relay.git